Are you good enough to beat ALL of your opponents?

 You must beat making weight.

-There is a difference between “making weight” and arriving at the weight in an optimal fashion in order to compete at your peak performance level.
+There is a difference between “making weight” and competing at your peak performance level.

-You must know the difference and execute great weight management, rather than poor weight cutting.
+You must know the difference and execute excellent weight management, rather than poor weight cutting.

 You must beat the Yo-Yo.